Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Low-Diameter Decomposition

-Let $\mathcal{P}$ be the family of potential parents sets $P$ of $v$ at level $(i-1)$, grouped according to the clusters they belong to, just before the beginning of subsequence $S(i)$.
+\begin{lemma} For every node $ v \in V$ and every $0 \leq i \leq \Delta$, during the entire subsequence $S(i)$, the cluster $c(v)$ of $v$ changes at most $O(\log n)$ times, in expectation. \end{lemma} \begin{proof} Let $N_{i-1}(v)$ be the neighbors of $v$ at level $(i-1)$, grouped according to the the clusters they belong to.
+This grouping naturally induces a family $\mathcal{P}$ of all potential parents sets $P$ of $v$ at level $(i-1)$, just before the beginning of subsequence $S(i)$.
 Let $C$ be the set of the corresponding clusters centers, i.e., for each $P \in \mathcal{P}$ add $c(P)$ to $C$, and note that $v$ can only join those centers during $S(i)$.
-Since we are considering only edge deletions, observe that when $v$ leaves a cluster centred at some vertex $c \in C$, it cannot join later the same cluster $c$ during $S(i)$.
+Since we are considering only edge deletions, observe that when $v$ leaves a cluster centred at some node $c \in C$, it cannot join later the same cluster $c$ during $S(i)$.

 We next bound the number of cluster changes.
 For each $c \in C$, there must exist an edge in the subsequence $S(i)$ whose deletion increases $\dist(v,c)$, and thus $c$ is no longer a valid cluster center for $v$ at level $i$.
 The latter is also equivalent to some $P$ with $c(P) = c$ becoming empty after this edge deletion.
-Let $\langle c_1,\ldots,c_t \rangle$ be the sequence of vertices of $C$ \emph{ordered} according to the time when $v$ has no edge to a node in $P_j$, $1 \leq j \leq t$.
+Let $\langle c_1,\ldots,c_t \rangle$ be the sequence of nodes of $C$ \emph{ordered} according to the time when $v$ has no edge to a node in $P_j$, $1 \leq j \leq t$.
 We want to compute the probability that $v$ ever joins the cluster centred at $c_j$ during $S(i)$.
 Note that this event is a consequence of $v$ changing its current cluster center $c_{j'}$ due to all parents in $P(j')$ increasing their level.
 According to our tie-breaking scheme in $(\ref{eq: breakingTies})$, for this to happen, $c_j$ must be the first among all potential cluster centers $\{c_j,\ldots,c_t\}$ in the random permutation~$\pi$.
 Since $\pi$ is a uniform random permutation, the probability that $c_j$ appears first is $1/(t-j+1)$.
 By linearity of expectation, the expected number of centers from $C$ whose clusters $v$ joins during $S(i)$ is $\sum_{j=1}^{t} \frac{1}{t-j+1} = O(\log t) = O(\log n)$.
 This also bounds the number of cluster changes of $v$ during $S(i)$. \end{proof}

 We next bound the total update time of our decremental algorithm, and also give a bound on the total number of inter-cluster edges during its execution.